milk-tax-opinion-header-illus-webp.webp

 Should Milk Alternatives be Taxed Differently? | Opinion

 Plant-based milk alternatives are growing increasingly popular across Europe.
 From soy to oat, many milk alternatives are now available in regular supermarkets, coffee chains and even small local cafés.
-But why do milk alternatives have a higher price mark, and what does taxation have to do with it?
+But why do milk alternatives have a higher price mark, and what does tax have to do with it?

 Plant-based Milk Alternatives Are Taxed More